Big Bad Wolf: Hanna-Barbera's Loopy de Loop

-The only theatrical short subject cartoon series produced by Hanna Barbera after they left MGM and formed their own studio, Loopy de Loop is cast as a tuque-topped, kind-hearted wolf who speaks with a bad French Canadian accent, and whose kind-hearted attempts to assist almost always ended up by being rejected by those he sought to help-or something slightly worse.
+The only theatrical short subject cartoon series produced by Hanna-Barbera after they left MGM and formed their own studio, Loopy de Loop is cast as a tuque-topped, kind-hearted wolf who speaks with a bad French Canadian accent, and whose kind-hearted attempts to assist almost always ended up by being rejected by those he sought to help-or something slightly worse.

 Hoodwinked!

-The Weinstein Company's computer-animated films Hoodwinked! and Hoodwinked Too!
+The Weinstein Company's animated films Hoodwinked! and Hoodwinked Too!
 Hood vs. Evil features the Wolf as a misunderstood Fletch-type investigator voiced by Patrick Warburton.
 The Wolf, whose full name is Wolf W. Wolf, works undercover assignments.
 His assistant and cameraman is a hyperactive squirrel named Twitchy and he writes a column for The Once Upon a Times.
 His reason for stalking Red Puckett is not to eat her, but rather to get information from her about a mysterious thief striking this part of the woods.

 Shrek

-The popular computer-animated Shrek film series reversed many conventional roles found in fairy tales, including depicting the Big Bad Wolf (voiced by Aron Warner) from Little Red Riding Hood as a friendly, misunderstood cross-dresser (apparently still wearing the girl's Grandmother's clothes) and on good terms with the Three Little Pigs.
-This depiction and Pinocchio's expansive nose in Shrek 2, raised the ire of some groups who objected to the film's sexual content, in what is billed as a children's film.
+The animated Shrek film series reversed many conventional roles found in fairy tales, including depicting the Big Bad Wolf (voiced by Aron Warner) from "Little Red Riding Hood" as a friendly, misunderstood cross-dresser (apparently still wearing the girl's Grandmother's clothes) and on good terms with the Three Little Pigs.
+This depiction, and Pinocchio's expansive nose, in Shrek 2 raised the ire of some groups who objected to the film's sexual content, in what is billed as a children's film.

-In Puss in Boots: The Last Wish, a variation of The Big Bad Wolf appears as the personification of death, who wishes to kill Puss in Boots and remove his last life as, he believes he has wasted the others.
+In Puss in Boots: The Last Wish, a variation of the Big Bad Wolf (voiced by Wagner Moura) appears as one of the personification of death, who wishes to kill Puss in Boots and remove his last life, as he believes he has wasted the others.

-In the fighting game Shrek SuperSlam, released 2005, Big Bad Wolf is a playable character and appears as "Huff n Puff Wolf".
+In the fighting game Shrek SuperSlam, released in 2005, Big Bad Wolf is a playable character and appears as "Huff n Puff Wolf".